toomuchdesign/re-reselect/README.md

 Fine, but has a few downsides:

-* Bloat your selectors module by exposing both `get` selectors and `makeGet` selector factories
+* Bloats your selectors module by exposing both `get` selectors and `makeGet` selector factories
-* Need to import/call selector factory instead of directly using selector
+* Needs to import/call selector factory instead of directly using selector
 * Two different instances given the same arguments, will individually store and recompute the same result (read [this](https://github.com/reactjs/reselect/pull/213))

 #### 3- Wrap your `makeGetPieceOfData` selector factory into a memoizer function and call the returning memoized selector